w3c/webrtc-encoded-transform/sdp-explainer.md

 ## Describing the input and output codecs of transforms

+We extend the RTCRtpCodecCapability object with a "packetizer" element, which identifies a media type with a packetizer known to the platform.

 We extend the RTCRTPScriptTransform object's constructor with a fourth argument of type CodecInformation, with the following IDL definition:

 ```